Industry information at your fingertips

 Richard Crenna, who played Col. Trautman in the first three Rambo movies, died Jan.
 17, 2003 of pancreatic cancer.
 Stallone said, "Trautman died the day my friend Richard died."
 But Trautman does appear in the film during a dream sequence.
 It is a montage of black and white clips from the previous three films, including a split second shot from the alternate ending of First Blood (1982), in which Rambo has Trautman shoot him in the stomach, killing him.

 Earlier in the film, we see a seemingly defunct "tallboy bomb" sticking out of the ground in the middle of the jungle.
-Apparently it had been dropped years earlier during World War II, but never went off.
+Apparently it had been dropped years earlier during World War II, but never went off and was never found and disarmed.
 Rambo, in an attempt to lead the Burmese soldiers away from Sarah and School Boy (Matthew Marsden), runs with a piece of Sarah's shirt tied to his boot to attract the soldiers' attack dogs by scent.
 Rambo finds the tallboy bomb and straps the claymore mine to it, then covers it with some leaves and wraps the tripwire for the claymore around the piece of fabric.
 The soldiers arrive and pull the cloth and tripwire, causing the claymore to explode, which acts as a detonator for the tallboy bomb.